DrakirL/DrakirL.github.io/p10/attributes.md

 Your physical might.
 Used to lift, damage, and withstand force from physical objects and creatures. <br>
 Skills: Athletics, Brawn, Endurance, and Intimidation. <br>
 Save: Resist effects that would mess you up, inside or outside, by simply toughing them out.
-Other benefits: Your Strength Score determines your Carrying Capacity (Worn, Primary Hand, Off-hand, + Strength more things?). +STR HP also?
+Other benefits: Your Strength Score contributes to your carrying capacity, Maximum Hit Points?, one of your Martial Skills, and your Passive Martial Skill.

 ## Agility
 Your motoric coordination.
 Used to move your body or interact with objects with grace or subtelty. <br>
 Skills: Acrobatics, Finesse, Handling, and Stealth. <br>
 Save: Reflexively evade from harmful effects that pass by or burst out in your vicinity.
-Other benefits: Your Agility Score determines your Unarmored Defence (Defence = 10 + Agility). +AGI Skill Points also?
+Other benefits: Your Agility Score contributes to your Defence, one of your Martial Skills, and your Passive Martial Skill.

 ## Intelligence
 Your sharpness of mind.
 Used to recall information or solve problems with reason or wisdom. <br>
 Skills: Crafting, Lore, Investigation, Medicine. <br>
 Save: Snap out of effects that alter how you percieve your surroundings or your sense of self. <br>
-Other benefits: Your Intelligence Score determines your base Awareness (Awareness = 10 + Intelligence). +INT Skill Points also?
+Other benefits: Your Intelligence Score contributes to your Awareness, one of your Magic Skills, and your Passive Magic Skill.

 ## Charisma
 Your force of personality.
 Used to influence, manipulate, and inspire friends and foes alike. <br>
 Skills: Authority, Intuition, Performance, Suggestion. <br>
 Save: Push back against detrimental effects through sheer willpower alone. <br>
-Other benefits: Your Charisma Score determines the power of your Attunement (Whatever that could mean...
-TBD)? +CHA HP also?
-Could Luck Points be a thing?
+Other benefits: Your Charisma Score contributes to your sanity?
+Attunement/Willpower?
+Maximum Hit Points?
+Something else?, one of your Magic Skills, and your Passive Magic Skill.

 # Adventuring Skills
 Your Martial Skill and Magic Skill are not directly bound by any of your Attributes.
 Instead, they are bound to your experience as an adventurer, AKA your Level. <br>